sendsay-ru/color-palette/README.md

   -d --delta <number>     max delta when comparing files, min:0, max:1, default: 0.034 -n --number <number>    number of relevant colors
-  -r --replace            make replaces in files
+  -r --replace            make replaces in files --no-vars               do not use vars
-  -s --silent             do not start the server
+  --no-server             do not start the server
   -V, --version           output the version number -h, --help              display help for command
 ```

 ## 👀 Find colors <a name="find-colors"></a>

-Use the find option to properly configure color parsing.<br> Examples:
+Use the "files" option to properly configure color parsing.<br> Examples:

 Find colors in all css files:

 ```
 npx zimablue -f './**/*.css'
 ```

-Only files with name `colors.css`:
+Only files with the name `colors.css`:

 ```
 npx zimablue --files ./**/colors.css
 ```

-Find colors in two packages
+Find colors in two different packages:

 ```
 npx zimablue -f './package_one/*.css' './package_two/*.css'
 ```

-<b>warning:</b> please use single quotes if there are too many files
+<b>warning:</b> please use single quotes if there are two or more entries

 ## 🌂 Ignore files <a name="ignore-files"></a>

-To exclude files, use the ignore flag:
+Use the "ignore" flag to exclude files from parsing:

 ```
 npx zimablue --ignore node_modules
 ```

 or

 ```
 npx zimablue -i legacy /build/ reset.css
 ```

 ## 🔆 Delta <a name="delta"></a>

-[Delta](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) is the max color difference between two colors that can be replaced.
-Min: 0 (same colors), max: 1 (like a black and white):
+[Delta](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) is a color difference threshold below which two colors are considered as equal.
+Min: 0 (same colors), max: 1 (e.g. black and white):

 ```
 npx zimablue -f './**/*.css' -d 0.018
 ```

 <img width=700px src="./public/images/delta.png" alt="Delta">

 ## 🎨 Custom palette <a name="palette"></a>

-By default, [tailwind colors](https://tailwindcss.com/docs/customizing-colors) are used, but you can create your own palette and compare colors with it.
-To do this, create a config file "my-pallete.json"
+By default, [tailwind colors](https://tailwindcss.com/docs/customizing-colors) are used as a reference, but you can create your own palette and compare colors with it.
+To do this, create a custom config file "my-palette.json":

 ```
 [